cburgmer/json-path-comparison/proposal/PROPOSAL.md

 This document tries to call out specific decisions where it deviates from either.

-The proposal is implemented in JavaScript:
+The proposal is also implemented in JavaScript:

 - [index.js](./index.js) Entry point
 - [selector.peg](./selector.peg) Selector grammar